michauhl/RBPBench/README.md

                         reports (rbpbench compare)
 ```

-We can see that we can either assign single IDs (`--data-id`, `--method-id`) to all runs in the batch, or
+We can see that we can either assign single IDs (`--data-id`, `--method-id`) to all search runs
-use their list equivalents (`--data-list`, `--method-list`) to assign IDs specific to each run.
+in the batch, or use their list equivalents (`--data-list`, `--method-list`) to assign IDs
+specific to each run.

 ### Comparisons between search results

+Both single (`rbpbench search`) and batch search (`rbpbench batch`) results can be combined
+and compared using `rbpbench compare`.
+What is going to be compared is defined by
+the method and data IDs (see [above](#adding-more-information-for-comparisons)) that were
+set for the individual runs.

+Check / correct input IDs:
+PUM2_eCLIP_K562
+Correct description RNAProt

 Comparisons between search results (Benchmarking)